MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/About/about_PSReadLine.md

 ### ViDeleteBrace

-Find the matching brace, paren, or square bracket and delete all contents within, including the brace.
+Find the matching brace, parenthesis, or square bracket and delete all contents within, including the brace.

 - Vi command mode: `<d,%>`